EvanFrabell/unanet-tracker/README.md

 ### Setup Task Scheduler

 1. Open scheduler.bat in a text editor (notepad)
-    - In the first set of parentheses replace the installation path + interpreter (.exe) to Python on your pc (likely the same what is already in the .bat file)
+    - In the 1st set of parentheses replace the installation path + interpreter (.exe) to Python on your pc (likely the same what is already in the .bat file)
+    - In the 2nd set of parentheses replace the full path to your main.py file
 2. Test scheduler by double-clicking scheduler.bat.
 The script should behave the same in step 5 above (there will likely be an error when saving time sheet).
 3. Checkout Unanet manually to ensure timesheet is correct still.
 4. Setup Windows Task Scheduler